-- The Vice Provost for Academic Personnel (VPAP) reviews the file and makes a recommendation to the Provost (PEVC) - The PEVC reviews the file.
+The Vice Provost for Academic Personnel (VPAP) reviews the file and makes a recommendation to the Provost (PEVC)

+- The PEVC reviews the file.
 If a merit file, then the PEVC's decision is final.
 If a promotion, the PEVC makes a recommendation to the Chancellor - Chancellor is final on promotion

 There is no quota.
-If you earn tenure, then you are granted tenure
+If you earn tenure/security of employment, then you are granted tenure/SOE